CruiseDiva.comSM

 Sorting through her souvenirs brought back memories of her laughter as she related tales of sumptuous meals, midnight buffets, and ice carvings.
 For Christmas that year she distributed exotic seeming gifts from far away islands.
 I marveled at her ability to get everything home unbroken.

 Ready to MusterMom talked about funny and unusual cruising events.
 The lifeboat drill meant having her picture taken in the 1980 equivalent of what she called a Mae West.
 Handsome young Norwegian officers asked her to dance.
-As a lady of a "certain age," she found that delicious.
+As a lady of a "certain age," she found that delightful.
 "It's because I'm Norwegian, too," she boasted, taking pride that her family hailed from Stavanger, Norway.
-It could also have been her prowess at winning three big jackpots in the casino.
+It could also have been her prowess at winning several big jackpots in the casino.
 That sort of reputation doesn't go unnoticed.

 Ports of call weren't all palm fringed beaches, horse drawn carriages, and fruity island drinks.
 Although those things were duly noted, Mom was saddened by the poverty she encountered ashore and it dimmed her enjoyment somewhat.

-Song of Norway, the Captain and MomThe ship lived up to every expectation, though, and more than made up for any unpleasantness she perceived.
+Song of Norway, the Captain and MomHowever, the ship lived up to every expectation and more than made up for any unpleasantness she encountered in port.
 Not only was the food wonderful, but the service was an unexpected delight.
 As a housewife, Mom was accustomed to taking care of the needs of others.
 The first morning onboard she made her own bed, to the horror of her cabin steward.
 For an entire glorious week she was treated like royalty.
-From lazing at the pool to afternoon tea, she took advantage of it all.
+From lazing at the pool to afternoon tea, she took advantage of everything the Song of Norway had to offer.
 Bingo, horseracing, and a turn at the day's offering of casino games occupied hours that whizzed by too quickly.

 Yes, that's where I got my cruising genes.
 I love these memories of my mother's and I like to think she's with me in spirit on each cruise I take.
 It's a shame we never cruised together.
 We planned to—we just waited too long and she was gone forever much too soon.